volcano-sh/volcano/docs/design/Network Topology Aware Scheduling.md

 # Motivation

 In the LLM training scenario, the model parallels have extremely high requirements for the network throughput to exchange data, making the networking to be a bottleneck.
 There are diverse network in the datacenter, e.g. IB, RoCE, Nvswitch and in each type of network, there might be multiple levels of switch having different throughput and latency.
-Use requires that the workload can be scheduled to the best performance domain with highest throughput and lowest latency to accelerate data exchanging for training.
+User requires that the workload can be scheduled to the best performance domain with highest throughput and lowest latency to accelerate data exchanging for training.

 ## Use Case 1

 1. A training Job: 8 GPU per Pod \* \~3k (5k) Pods
-   1. MPI, PyTorch …
+   eg,MPI, PyTorch …
 2. 1 BF3, 8 CX7, 8 H100

 ![network topology usecase1](images/network-topology-aware/network-topology-usecase1.png)

-##

 3. Schedule the job, prefer scheduling all pods to one tier1 topology zone, if not enough nodes, try to schedule all the pods to one tier2 topology zone.
 4. Gang scheduling is also needed in this case, to make sure all pods are able to proceed with their work.

 ## Use Case 2

-1. LLM training job:  16 NPU per pod, 3000 pod per job
+1. LLM training job:  16 NPU per pod, 3000 pods per job

 ![network topology usecase2](images/network-topology-aware/network-topology-usecase2.png)